build-on-aws/bedrock-agents-streamlit/README.md

 # Setup Agent with Amazon Bedrock and Streamlit

 ## Introduction
-This guide details the setup process for an Amazon Bedrock agent on AWS, which will include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
-The agent is designed for dynamically creating an investment company portfolio based on specific parameters, and providing a Q&A capability to domain data.
+This guide details the setup process for Agents on Amazon Bedrock, which will also include setting up S3 buckets, a knowledge base, an action group, and a Lambda function.
+The agent is designed to dynamically create top profit company portfolios based on specific parameters, and providing Q&A capability to domain data.
 We will use the Streamlit framework for the user interface.

 ## Prerequisites
 - An active AWS Account.